brandaholic91/campaign-os/docs/tech-spec.md

 - Manual testing for all features
 - Supabase local development environment
 - Browser DevTools for debugging
+- Jest for unit and integration testing (configured)

 **Planned (Future):**
-- Vitest for unit tests
 - Playwright for E2E tests
 - React Testing Library for component tests
 - 80%+ coverage for critical logic